krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ![Gesture UI demo](/widget_ui/DEMO_Gestures_Animation.gif)

-#### Page Swipe Gestures
+#### Page/Edge Swipe Gestures

-`Swipe` gestures trigger as soon as a touch moves the trigger distance on the display (_before_ your finger is lifted): the trigger distance is about 1/3 the width of a US NSPanel, or 1/4 on the landscape EU NSPanel).
-* **🔹 `⬅` `➡` Left and Right swipes:** cycle forwards and backwards through 'Main' pages (for as many 'Main' pages as are required for the configured list of Widgets).
+* **🔹 `⬅` `➡` Left and Right `edge swipes`:** cycle forwards and backwards through 'Main' pages (for as many 'Main' pages as are required for the configured list of Widgets).
+If you hold the gesture until the timer bar appears, you can skip forward/backward multiple pages at a time (as shown on the gesture indicator).
 * **🔹 `⬇` Downward swipes:** will bring up the 'Settings' popup page from any 'Main' page (or will dismiss a popup page).
 Opening the settings page will also fetch an updated count of the number of entities in your configured `widgets:` list (so the that correct number of pages can be allocated).
+Holding `⬇` until the timer bar appears will put the screen to sleep immediately from any Widget page.
-* **🔹 `⬆` Upward swipes:** force an immediate update of the widgets on the current page with current data from HA.
+* **🔹 `⬆` Upward swipes:** force an immediate update of the Widget information on the current page by fetching refreshed data from HA.

-#### Widget Nudge (and hold) Gestures
+#### Widget Swipe/Nudge (and hold) Gestures
-`Nudge` gestures are short movements on a Widget card (moving a distance about the width of an icon circle).
+`Nudge` gestures are swipes that start on a Widget card (away from the edge of the screen).
 Nudges are a compact way of replacing slider bars to make incremental step increases/decreases to an entity attribute (such a lights brightness, color temperature and hue).
 Holding a `nudge` will bring up the timer bar to trigger multiple step changes.
+The gesture indicator will show what attribute would be changed and progressively updates the amount of change with each step in the timer bar.
-* **🔹 `◀` `▶` Left and Right nudges:** incrementally increase/decrease an entity attribute in step changes.
+* **🔹 `◀` `▶` Left and Right nudges:** incrementally increase/decrease an entity attribute the step changes show in the gesture indicator.
 * **🔹 `▲` `▼` Up and Down nudges:** incrementally increase/decrease a second entity attribute in step changes.
-To make a single `nudge` increment/decrement just use a quick short flick, and release before the `timer bar` appears.
-If you hold until the timer first appears, that counts as a second `nudge`, and each subsequent step on the timer will result in an additional increment/decrement being applied.
-The main thing to remember with `nudges` is that you increase the number of step adjustments by _holding_ the touch for a longer duration (rather than by _moving_ your finger further - if you move your finger beyond the trigger distance for a `stroke`, then that action will immediately be excecuted instead).
-Alternatively, you can make multiple step adjustments by using several short flicks in a row at about 1 second intervals (if you go too fast, some ajdustments may be lost because of lags in the Home Assistant state machine not updating quickly enough).
+To make a single `nudge` increment/decrement, release before the `timer bar` appears.
+The main thing to remember with `nudges` is that you increase the size of step adjustments by _holding_ the touch for a longer duration (rather than by _moving_ your finger further).

 #### Widget Press (and hold) Gestures
-* **🔹 `◐` LHS short tap:** A tap on the Widget icon (left half of card) performs the most common action for that type of entity, such a toggling it.
+* **🔹 `◐` LHS tap:** A tap on the Widget icon (left half of Widget card) performs the most common action for that type of entity, such a toggling it.
 	(Taps are of short duration, where you lift your finger _before the timer bar appears_.)
-* **🔹 `◑` RHS short tap:** will open the `popup card` for that entity (if it has one) or perform another common action for that entity.
+* **🔹 `◑` RHS tap:** will open the `popup card` for that entity (if it has one) or perform another common action for that entity.
 * **🔹 `◉` Long press:** performs the indicated alternate action for that type of entity.
 (Actions for LHS and RHS may be different.)
 	(Hold a press until the timer bar first appears to trigger the long-press action.)
 * **🔹 `◎` Very long press:** performs the indicated alternate action for that type of entity.
 (Actions for LHS and RHS may be different.)